Quick Hemorrhoid Relief: 12 Home Remedies for Hemorrhoids

 Try a potato

 It sounds strange, but a compress made from potato is a surprisingly effective home remedy for hemorrhoids.
 When grated, the tuber acts as a soothing astringent.
+Check out more old-time home remedies that really work.

 Apply witch hazel